Fordo

-Fordo (فُردو, /fa/ or /fa/) (Note: Also romanized as Fordow.) is a village in Fordo Rural District, within the Fordo District of Kahak County, Qom province, Iran.
-It is the administrative center of its district and lies approximately 42 km south of the city of Qom, in a mountainous area between the Hasan Aqa and Fordo peaks.
+Fordo (فُردو, /fa/ or /fa/) (Note: Also romanized as Fordow) is a village in Khaveh Rural District of Fordo District in Kahak County, Qom province, Iran, serving as capital of the district.
+It was the capital of Fordo Rural District until its capital was transferred to the village of Dastgerd.
+Fordo lies approximately 42 km south of the city of Qom, in a mountainous area between the Hasan Aqa and Fordo peaks.

-Name
+Etymology

 The name Fordo is derived from the Persian word ferdows (فردوس), meaning "paradise."
 The name Fordo is sometimes used to refer to the Fordow Uranium Enrichment Facility, a highly secure nuclear site operated by Iran.
-However, the actual Fordo village lies around 35–40 km south of Qom, while the enrichment facility is located roughly 30 km north of Qom.
+However, Fordo village lies around 35–40 km south of Qom, while the enrichment facility is located roughly 30 km north of the city.
+(Note: Coordinates for the Fordow plant are: 34.8845°N, 50.9981°E.)